Screwdriver: Drive tip

 Screwdrivers come in a large range of sizes to accommodate various screws—from tiny jeweller's screwdrivers up.
 A screwdriver that is not the right size and type for the screw may damage the screw in the process of tightening it.

-Some screwdriver tips are magnetic, so that the screw (unless non-magnetic) remains attached to the screwdriver without requiring external force.
-This is particularly useful in small screws, which are otherwise very difficult to attempt to handle.
-Many screwdriver designs have a handle with a detachable tip (the part of the screwdriver that engages the screw), called bits as with drill bits.
-This provides a set of one handle and several bits that can drive a variety of screw sizes and types.
+Some screwdriver tips are magnetized, enabling them to retain ferromagnetic screws.
+This aids both insertion and removal, and is particularly useful when handling small screws or working in confined spaces.
+Many screwdriver designs employ interchangeable tips, known as screwdriver bits, analogous to drill bits.
+This allows a single handle to be used with multiple bits of varying profiles and dimensions, enhancing the tool’s versatility.

-Drive types
+Slotted

 The tool used to drive a slotted screw head is called a standard, common blade, flat-blade, slot-head, straight, flat, flat-tip, or "flat-head" screwdriver.
 This last usage can be confusing, because the term flat-head also describes a screw with a flat top, designed to install in a countersunk hole.
-Furthermore, the term implies that a screwdriver has a "head"; it does not.
-Such a flat-headed screw may have a slotted, cross, square recessed, or combination head.
 Before the development of the newer bit types, the flat-blade was called the "Common-Blade", because it was the most common one.
 Depending on the application, the name of this screwdriver may differ.
 Within the automotive/heavy electric industries, it is known as a "flat head screwdriver"; within the avionics and mining industries, it is known as a "standard screwdriver".
-Though there are many names, the original device from 1908 was known as a "flat-head screw turner".
+Though there are many names; the original device from 1908 was known as a "flat-head screw turner".

 Among slotted screwdrivers, variations at the blade or bit end involve the profile of the blade as viewed face-on (from the side of the tool).
-The more common type is sometimes called keystone, where the blade profile is slightly flared before tapering off at the end, which provides extra stiffness to the workface and makes it capable of withstanding more torque.
+The more common type is sometimes called keystone, where the blade profile is slightly flared before tapering off at the end, which provides extra stiffness to the workface and makes it capable of withstanding more torque by gripping deeper in the screw slot.
 To maximize access in space-restricted applications, the cabinet variant screwdriver blade sides are straight and parallel, reaching the end of the blade at a right angle.
 This design is also frequently used in jeweler's screwdrivers.

 Many textbooks and vocational schools instruct mechanics to grind down the tip of the blade, which, due to the taper, increases its thickness and consequently allows more precise engagement with the slot in the screw.
-This approach creates a set of graduated slotted screwdrivers that fit a particular screw for a tighter engagement and reduce screw head deformation.
-However, many better-quality screwdriver blades are already induction-hardened (surface heat-treated), and tip grinding after manufacture compromises their durability.
-Thus, it is best to select a tip made to fit precisely to begin with, and avoid weakening the factory heat-treatment.
+This approach creates a set of graduated slotted screwdrivers that will fit a particular screw for a tighter engagement and reduce screw head deformation.
+However, many better-quality screwdriver blades are already induction-hardened (surface heat-treated), coated with black-oxide, black-phosphate, or diamond-coated to increase friction between the screwdriver tip and the screw.
+Thus tip grinding after manufacture will likely compromise their durability so it is best to select the proper tip and avoid weakening the manufacture's treatments.